Angel0po/EDA_BON-AO/README.md

    The musical attribute that has the least correlation to the number of streams is the bpm or beats per minute

-   The strongest weak negative correlation is both danceability and speechiness being both -0.11 respectively
+   The strongest weak negative correlation is both danceability and speechiness being both -0.11 respectively.
+These two seem to influence the number of streams a song has, although negative and very weak.

    The danceability and energy attributes has a very weak positive correlation, it is exactly at 0.18